| GENERAL | BLOGGING | PHOTOGRAPHY |

 1) Shoot with natural light whenever possible.
 Or learn how to shoot with artifical light; Yummy Pics by Nancy Lopez-McHugh and Plate to Pixel by Helene Dujardin both have great sections on this topic (you can read my review of Yummy Pics here).
 Even so, as a matter of personal preference, I prefer how food looks in natural lighting.

 2) Experiment with natural light.
-Practice shooting at different times of day to see what time you like best, and notice that this will change along with the seasons as the angle of the sun changes.
+Practice shooting at different times of day to see what time you like best, and note that this will change along with the seasons as the angle of the sun changes.
 If you’re shooting indoors, adjust the curtains/blinds so that the light you’re shooting with best flatters your subject (this is the idea of a light diffuser in it’s most basic form).
 Also, play with light source orientation.
 I think even though using backlighting in photography can be difficult to master, it yields the most effective pictures.
 (Backlighting is when you place your subject between your camera and your light source; in other words, your subject is illuminated from behind.
 It creates strong shadows in the foreground of the image, so I use a reflector – just a white foam board – to reflect light back onto the subject.)
 I prefer backlighting because it creates a strong, dramatic photo, full of light, shadows, and lovely nuances, as opposed to a more flat picture that was taken with the light source behind the camera (which is called front-lighting).
 Depending on the season and time of day, side-lighting can also create very dramatic photos that work well for setting a mood.
 For example, think about a steaming cup of espresso and a plate of pastries photographed in the early morning; the long shadows cast because of the sun’s lower angle in the sky paint the picture of early morning, which echos and reinforces the subject matter.

 3) Take multiple pictures of the same dish so you can choose the shot you want to use.